-Increased interconnection capacity

-The Biscay Gulf link will enable an interconnection capacity of 5000 MW, compared with the existing 2800 MW.
+Increased interconnection capacity The an of the for harnessing synergies The of and energy efficiency e Biscay Gulf link will enable interconnection capacity 5000 MW, compared with e existing 2800 MW.

-...for harnessing synergies
+...and boosting

-The energy mix and periods of peak demand are different and complementary in the two countries.
+e energy mix and periods peak demand are different countries.

+and complementary in the two

-...and boosting energy efficiency Increased interconnections reduce the cost of generation and streamline the energy system. ()
+Increased interconnections reduce the cost of generation and streamline the energy system. ()

-According to the ENTSOe study entitled 'Ten Years Network Development Plan 2018' +INFO:
+According to the ENTSOe study entitled 'Ten Years Network Development Plan 2018' +INFO: TYNDP http://tyndp.entsoe.eu

-http://tyndp.entsoe.eu